GISRSStudy » GNSS » GAGAN

 GPS Aided GEO Augmented Navigation system’s working with two segments, I) Ground/Control segment and II) Space segment.

-At present the ground segment consists of 15 reference stations spread all over India and 3 master control centres.
-This reference stations are precisely chosen at any errors in the received GPS signals can be detected.
+At present, the ground segment comprises 15 reference stations spread all over India and 3 major control centers.
+These reference stations are precisely chosen at any errors in the received GPS signals can be detected.

 3 Geostationary communication satellites are: GSAT-8, GSAT-10 and GSAT-15.